Emotional Intimacy in a Relationship: What It Is and How to Build It

 Self-disclosure, or sharing personal things about yourself, activates reward systems in the brain.
 Scientists compare self-disclosure to an onion’s layers: people reveal more intimate information as a conversation continues.
 And when one person opens up with vulnerability, the person they are speaking to is encouraged to open up, too.
 This ends up becoming a safe space in its own.
 Even strangers can form a bond or even fall in love by simply talking with each other in this way.

 But what if you and your partner could fall even more in love by watching movies?
-A 2018 University of Rochester study showed that couples who watched romantic movies together and had guided discussions afterwards were less likely to divorce.
+In 2014, a team from University of Rochester found that couples who watched romantic movies together and had guided discussions afterwards were less likely to divorce.
 Talking about the movies gave the couples an opportunity to express their views and values on serious topics like gender roles, conflict, commitment, and fidelity—without fighting or getting too personal.

 Science is clear: structured, open-ended conversations help relationships last.